Chalarangelo/30-seconds-of-code/snippet-template.md

 Explain briefly what the snippet does.

-Explain briefly how the snippet works.
+* Explain briefly how the snippet works.
+* Use bullet points for your snippet's explanation.
+* Try to explain everything briefly but clearly.

 ```jsx
 function ComponentName(props) {